smnookin/smnookin.github.io/_posts/2013-10-23-what-the-japanese-can-actually-learn-from-the-algeria-hostage-crisis.md

   - student
 ---

-## Two Features of the Algeria Hostage Crisis

 	On January 16th, 2013, an al-Qaeda linked terrorist group attacked a multinationally-managed gas plant in In Amenas , Although the exact number of the casualties is yet to be known, at least 39 foreigners were said to be killed in the event, including 10 Japanese people, who worked for the Japan Gasoline Company.
 The incident shocked many in Japan, and the depth of the Japanese reaction can be seen in the reforms put in place by the government thereafter.

 	At the time, the Japanese government said that saving human life was a priority and that it would do its best to rescue all the Japanese hostages.
 Some  were rescued, but 10 were eventually killed and 4 foreign employees were still missing.
 Since the 16th, the Japanese government had frequently contacted the counterparts of other involved countries, such as Britain, France, Norway, and Algeria, and agreed to cooperate in exchanging the latest information.
 It emphatically asked the Algerian government to make sure about the safety of human life.
 However, at dawn of the 20th, it was reported to the Japanese government that the Algerian government had completed the responsive assault to the terrorists, and it was obvious that it had prioritized the oppression of the terrorists over the rescue of the hostages.
 Despite the reasonable efforts by the Japanese government, it ended up in the loss of its 10 civilians.
 In this context, it was pointed out by various media that the current system of the Japanese government to deal with the international security emergency should be fundamentally reviewed.